-Arundel Castle reopens on the 30th March 2018
+Arundel Castle reopens on 2nd April 2019

 I recommend visiting Arundel Castle and it’s attractive gardens.
 The castle overlooks the River Arun and was built at the end of the 11th century.
 The oldest feature is the motte (an artificial mound) which dates from 1068.
 You can see it in the photo below.